hakuhodo-technologies/scope-rl/docs/documentation/tutorial.rst

         & =\operatorname{Bias}(\hat{J}(\pi  ; \mathcal{D}))^2+\mathbb{V}_{\tau  \sim p_{\pi}}[\hat{J}(\pi ; \mathcal{D})]
     \end{aligned}

 MSE can be decomposed into bias squared and variance.
-Therefore, to reduce the MSE, it is important to reduce both bias and variance.
+Therefore, to reduce the MSE, it is important to reduce both of them.
-Let's introduce the properties of OPE estimators in terms of bias and variance.
+Thus, the following sections discuss the properties of OPE estimators wrt their bias and variance.

 OPE estimators
 ----------

-**We introduce OPE estimators and explain them both theoretically and through simple experiments.**
+We discuss the properties of the following OPE estimator first in a theoretical manner and demonstrate the results with some toy experiments.

 - Direct Method (DM)
 - Trajectory-wise Importance Sampling (TIS)